Jiri-Kremser/web/content/post/ipam-for-capv.md

 # Motivation

 Cluster API (CAPI) provides uniform workflow for deploying and operating Kubernetes clusters.
 It aims to abstract its user from the infrastructure level.
 The infrastructure in the form of VMs can be provided by a cloud provider like AWS or Azure.
-However these platform often supports also managed kubernetes experience (EKS, AKS), where a lot of features like load balancing, managed control planes are just there.
+However these platform often support also managed kubernetes experience (EKS, AKS), where a lot of features like load balancing, managed control planes are just there.

 In this blog post we will be looking into a situation where basically no advanced features are provided and all we have is a virtualization platform like `vSphere`.
 In this case we are on our own and we need to manage the load balancing and IP management on our own.
-All the article is tackeling only the IPv4, but it could be generalized also to IPv6 stack.
+All the article is tackling only the IPv4, but it could be generalized also to IPv6 stack.

 ## Problem Landscape